Quasiflats in hierarchically hyperbolic spaces: Introduction

+A new proof of the preceding theorem, in a slightly more general context, was given by Bowditch~\cite{Bowditch:hulls}, motivated by an early version of this paper.

+Any HHS is coarse median in the sense of Bowditch~\cite{Bowditch:coarse_median}, as shown in \cite[Section 7]{hhs2}.
+In the coarse median setting, there are several interesting precursors to our theorem.
+One which was particularly inspirational to us was Bowditch's result that in the asymptotic cone of a finite rank coarse median metric space, any top-dimensional closed Euclidean flat is cubulated, see \cite[Proposition 1.2]{Bowditch:rigid}.
+We will use Bowditch's result about cubulating top-rank Euclidean subsets in a complete median space in order to apply our result about cubulating arbitrary finite sets in an HHS.

-Any HHS is coarse median in the sense of~\cite{Bowditch:coarse_median}, as shown in~\cite[Section 7]{hhs2}.
-However, since Theorem \ref{thm:cubulated_hulls} provides an approximation of the entire convex hull, the ``cubical approximations of finite sets'' provided by Theorem~\ref{thm:cubulated_hulls} have much stronger properties than the ``cubical approximations of finite sets'' provided by the definition of a coarse median space, or the metric approximation result given in \cite[Theorem 6.2]{Zeidler}.
-In fact, the \emph{quasimedian map} from a finite median algebra provided by the coarse median property can be very far from having uniformly (hierarchically) quasiconvex image.
-To see the distinction, consider the case where $\cuco X=\integers^2$ and $A=\{(0,0),(n,n)\}$ for some $n\geq0$.
-Then the $\cuco Y$ provided by Theorem~\ref{thm:cubulated_hulls} is a $n$--by--$n$ square, while the $2$--point median algebra $\{(0,0),(n,n)\}$ satisfies the requirements of the definition of a coarse median space, and is a ``metric approximation'' in the sense of \cite{Zeidler} when endowed with the natural metric.
+In the coarse median setting, one has, by definition, ``cubical approximations of finite sets,'' and there is also a nice metric approximation result given by Zeidler \cite[Theorem 6.2]{Zeidler}.
+The approximation given by Theorem \ref{thm:cubulated_hulls} has stronger properties, as it provides an approximation of the entire convex hull, whereas the \emph{quasimedian map} from a finite median algebra provided by the coarse median property can be very far from having uniformly (hierarchically) quasiconvex image.
+(To see the distinction, consider the case where $\cuco X=\integers^2$ and $A=\{(0,0),(n,n)\}$ for some $n\geq0$.
+Then the $\cuco Y$ provided by Theorem~\ref{thm:cubulated_hulls} is a $n$--by--$n$ square, while the $2$--point median algebra $\{(0,0),(n,n)\}$ satisfies the requirements of the definition of a coarse median space, and is a ``metric approximation'' in the sense of \cite{Zeidler} when endowed with the natural metric.)

 Theorem~\ref{thm:cubulated_hulls} allows us to control the rank of $\cuco X$ as a coarse median space more precisely than we did in~\cite{hhs2}; see Corollary~\ref{cor:rank_coarse_median}.
-This also leads to a characterization of hierarchically hyperbolic spaces which are hyperbolic, Corollary~\ref{cor:hyperbolic}.
+This also leads to a characterization of hierarchically hyperbolic spaces which are hyperbolic, which we establish as Corollary~\ref{cor:hyperbolic}.